 School bus drivers must pass a rigorous background investigation including a SLED check and a DMV records check.
-School bus drivers must maintain a commercial driver’s license with passenger, air brake and federal school bus endorsements.
-They are also required to complete 20 hours of classroom instruction and pass a State Department of Education certification test.
+School bus drivers must obtain and maintain a commercial driver’s license with passenger and federal school bus endorsements.
+They are also required to complete 20 hours of classroom instruction and pass a State Department of Education certification exam.
 As a part of their training, drivers also complete many hours of on the road training and pass a rigorous driving evaluation.
 Each driver must pass a physical performance test and is subject to random monthly drug screening.
-Annually, drivers attend at least 10 hours of training to maintain their proficiency.
+Annually, drivers attend a minimum of 15 hours of training to maintain their proficiency.

 Berkeley County School District is an equal opportunity employer and does not discriminate on the basis of race, color, creed, national origin, sex, age, handicap or disability in admission to, access to, treatment in, or employment in its programs and activities.